-- S27 The lines of robot are neat and not exposed.
-Exposure that is unavoidable requires line protection using materials such as drag chains and cable managers. - S28 Do not use materials that will have an obvious impact on the aesthetics of the robot, such as washbasins, plastic bottles, corrugated paper, bed sheets, white foam boards, bubble wrap, etc. - S29 Fishing net cannot be used as an aesthetic material, but can be used in the protective shield of an Aerial Robot.

-S30 Avoid sharp structures that may damage the site or harm any person.
+- S27 The cables of robots are neat and not exposed.
+Exposure that is unavoidable requires cables protection using materials such as drag chains and cable managers. - S28 Do not use materials that will have an obvious impact on the aesthetics of the robot, such as washbasins, plastic bottles, corrugated paper, bed sheets, white foam boards, bubble wrap, etc. - S29 Fishing net cannot be used as an aesthetic material, but can be used in the protective guard of an Aerial Robot. - S30 Avoid sharp structures that may damage the battlefield or harm any person.